aziyatali/covid-platform/README.md

-#CoronaVirus
+## CoronaVirus

-Objection of this website is to help people preventing from Wuhan coronavirus outbreak
+The mission of this website is to assist people in preventing the spread of the coronavirus outbreak.

-Limits:
-  - site is only in Kyrgyz and Russian languages that means people who are able to speak and read in these languages can benefit from this.
-There are tons of information on the Web in english so we though there is no need to add it.

-Reason:
+### Scope:

+The site is available in Kyrgyz and Russian languages, ensuring accessibility for individuals proficient in these languages.
+Given the abundance of information in English available online, we have focused on providing resources in Kyrgyz and Russian.

+### Rationale:
-There are not enough information on the Web in Kyrgyz and Russian languages.
-Especially in Kyrgyz.
-Our aim is to translate important cautious, warnings, tips, and many other valuable infromation and store them in our website so people can benefit from this.
-Also they can see lates updates and news regarding this disease.
+There is a scarcity of information on the internet in Kyrgyz and Russian languages, with Kyrgyz being particularly underrepresented.
+Our goal is to translate essential cautions, warnings, tips, and other valuable information, making them available on our website for the benefit of our community.
+Visitors can stay informed with the latest updates and news related to this disease.